Crispy, spicy, low-fat, gluten-free and utterly delicious homemade polenta chips.

 - The only thing you have to pay special attention to is to spread the polenta as thinly and evenly as possible.
 The chips have to be really thin to become nice and crispy and they all have to have the same thickness in order to cook simultaneously.
 Otherwise the thinner ones will become too dark, before the thicker ones are ready.

 - Just to make sure, check them before the cooking time is over and remove those that are ready before the cooking time is over.
 I had to do that with some of my chips.

 I love these polenta chips just as they are, the little oil and spices make them absolutely delicious, but you can serve them with a dip if you like, just like real tortilla chips.

 - some salt

-- Place a large piece of baking paper (42 x38 cm/ 16.5x15 inch) on the working surface.
+- Baking paper: Place a large piece of baking paper (42 x38 cm/ 16.5x15 inch) on the working surface.
 Cut another piece of baking paper that is just as large as the first one.

-- Pour the hot polenta in the middle of the first sheet of baking paper, spread it roughly around with a spoon and cover it with the second sheet of baking paper.
+- Spread polenta: Pour the hot polenta in the middle of the first sheet of baking paper, spread it roughly around with a spoon, and cover it with the second sheet of baking paper.
 Roll out the polenta very thinly and evenly using a rolling pin.
-Make sure that the polenta layer is just as thin in the middle as it is at the edges.
+Make sure that the polenta layer is just as thin in the middle as at the edges.

-- Leave the polenta to get completely cold.
+- Cool: Leave the polenta to get completely cold.

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line two baking sheets with fresh baking paper.
+Line two baking sheets with new baking paper.

-- Enjoy plain or with your favorite dip.
+- Serve plain or with your favorite dip.